kylechua/faers-toolkit/README.md

 ```

 The FAERS dataset contains cases which have received multiple entries.
 This is because each unique submission of a case is added into FAERS, including followup reports from the same patient/drugs/adverse events combination.
-Thus, we are given multiple versions of a case.
-By the FDA's recommendation, this script removes all older versions of the case.
+Thus, we are given multiple versions of each case.
+By the FDA's recommendation, this script removes all old versions of each case.
 This leaves only the latest version of each case, which represents the most current information.

 Note: This does not account for duplicate entries in that the same report was submitted multiple times (e.g., if both a patient and their doctor submitted a report to FAERS).
 The existence of such entries is an inherent flaw in FAERS which be taken into consideration.